-Twinbrook Parkway is a visible arterial road.
+Twinbrook Parkway is the area's most visible road, classified as an arterial and carrying both through and local traffic.
 From the southern Rockville City Limits to Ardennes Avenue, it should be a six-lane, divided road.
 From Ardennes Avenue north to the boundary of the Plan area, it should be a four-lane, divided road.
 Its right-of-way should include bike lanes and sidewalks set off from the curb by a lawn panel of street trees.

-Twinbrook Parkway should serve through traffic as well as pedestrians, particularly at its intersections with Fishers Lane and Parklawn Drive, where building massing, frontage, and uses are encouraged to be pedestrian oriented.
+Twinbrook Parkway should serve vehicle traffic as well as pedestrians, particularly at its intersections with Fishers Lane and Parklawn Drive, where building massing, frontage, and uses are encouraged to be pedestrian oriented.
 Features should include:

-- Buildings sited to frame public space and to allow for sidewalks on both sides of the street and using reflective paving materials if possible - Pedestrian crosswalks at the intersections with Fishers Lane and Parklawn Drive should be clearly marked, provide adequate distance from stopped cars, and made handicapped accessible - Signal timing that allows safe pedestrian crossings at morning and evening rush hour - Combined vehicular entrances to minimize driveway cuts - Pedestrian refuge in the median
+- Buildings sited to frame public space and to allow for sidewalks on both sides of the street and using reflective paving materials if possible - Pedestrian crosswalks at the intersections with Fishers Lane and Parklawn Drive should be clearly marked, provide adequate distance from stopped cars, and made handicapped accessible - Signal timing that allows safe pedestrian crossings at morning and evening rush hour - Combined vehicular entrances to minimize driveway cuts - Pedestrian refuge in the median - Bike lanes along Twinbrook Parkway as recommended in the Countywide Bikeways Functional Master Plan. - A 120-foot right-of-way to accommodate pedestrian and bike areas.